micolous/grpc-asgi-django-demo/docs/architecture.md

   These run in the same Python process, and they communicate using message queues.

-  The _application_ is shut down at the end of the request.
+  The _application_ instance is shut down at the end of the request.

-- Application frameworks (like Django) normally have a bootstrap process that allows them to perform expensive start-up tasks once, and re-use resources like database connections between requests.
+- Application frameworks (like Django) normally have a bootstrap process that allows them to perform expensive start-up tasks once, and re-use resources (like database connections) between requests.

 ### gRPC concepts